Top Tips On Driving In France

 In an attempt to improve road safety and improve policing of such requirements as to insurance, driving licences and compliance with all the rules of the road, it has recently been announced that the French authorities plan to introduce “virtual” driving licences for foreign drivers.

-- Reported by the Telegraph newspaper on the 2nd of October 2015, the French police are going to use the licences to keep a tally of points deducted for motoring offences and to blacklist habitual offenders who refuse to pay their fines;
+- As reported by the Telegraph newspaper on the 2nd of October 2015, the French police are going to use the licences to keep a tally of points deducted for motoring offences and to blacklist habitual offenders who refuse to pay their fines;

 - Driving bans and even the confiscation of the vehicle being used may be imposed as a result of losing the virtual licence.